Prevent "window is not defined" Errors With a useClientSide() Custom Hook

 TLDR:

-object will thrown an error in server side rendered code, and in Node.js based development environments - You can access
+• There is no window object on the server - trying to access the window object will thrown an error in server side rendered code, and in Node.js based development environments

-logic in every component that needs to accesswindow
+• We want to avoid having to repeat this useEffect logic in every component that needs to access window

-- Instead we can move this logic into a custom react hook to keep everything super tidy! π
+• Instead we can move this logic into a custom react hook to keep everything super tidy! ๐ŸŽ‰

 const useClientSide = func => {